Mark V Binocular Viewer from Baader Planetarium (BPMARKVS)

-Diagonal Prism - The Baader T-2 diagonal prism (BaK4 glass) features 35mm free aperture.
-The prism is made in accordance with Zeiss norms and is multi-coated.
+Diagonal Mirror - The Baader T-2 1.25" Maxbright Mirror Diagonal features a Sitall mirror with 140 coating layers.
 The solid metal case has T-2 connection threads on either side resulting in an extremely short light path.
 As part of the T-2 system, it allows a variety of configurations.
 We have offered both mirror and prism diagonals over the years.
 Both offer the same optical performance.

 Interocular Separation Adjustment - Adjusting the eyepiece spacing does not affect focus.
 The interocular distance can be adjusted from 55mm to 75mm.